smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 	Current TODO list:

 	* Add more status
-	* Zip file support.
+	* Zip file support using JSZip.
 Convert zlib, zip file support to async

 	Then list: